 The survey plan to be amended by strike-out and addition is always the survey plan that leaves the surveyor's hand, that is, the survey plan given to the eLodger, or given to the client, for lodgement with Titles Queensland.
 The survey plan that leaves the surveyors hand may either be a physical paper plan or a digital file.
-Should a replacement sheet be required, refer to direction 4.5.1.

-23.5 Corrections after registration:
+23.5 Post Registration Corrections to Plans:

-Surveyors who are notified of an error on a plan of survey registered in the titles registry are expected to respond with necessary documentation etc. within 10 business days from the date of the initial request from the Department of Resources or Titles Queensland.
+Surveyors who are notified of an error on a plan of survey registered in the Titles Registry are expected to respond within ten business days from the date of the initial request from the Department or Titles Queensland.

-Corrections following registration are made to the register, pursuant to section 15 of the Land Title Act 1994, and the survey plan is part of the register.
-The Registrar may only make a correction to the register if the register is incorrect and the correction will not prejudice the rights of the holder of an interest recorded in the register.
+Corrections following registration are made to the register, pursuant to section 15 of the Land Title Act 1994 and section 291 of the Land Act 1994, and the survey plan is part of the register.
+The Registrar may only make a correction to the register if the register is incorrect, and the correction will not prejudice the rights of the holder of an interest recorded in the register.